 Definitely tune into my IG stories for a few more peeks at some upcoming bowls and some more hilarity of me getting fit.

-- A few things to keep in mind if you use store-bought teriyaki sauce vs. making the home made one in the recipe: (1) All teriyaki sauces have different amounts of sugar.
+If you use store-bought teriyaki sauce vs. making the home made one in the recipe: (1) All teriyaki sauces have different amounts of sugar.
 The more sugar the faster it will burn, so make sure to keep a close eye on the tofu.
 (2) The time indicated in the recipe is for the homemade version.

 - 7 oz. rice noodles, cooked according to instructions